Oliwood89/Chat_MongoDB/README.md

 Displaying the timestamp was also a difficulty as the new Date() method had to be launched every time message was sent to the server and the value had to be saved on said server so it would not change with each refresh of the page.

-Lastly connecting to Firebase and getting users infos was also a challenge since it was also a new architecture to learn for us.
+Lastly connecting to Firebase and getting users info was also a challenge since it was a new architecture for us to learn and several auth bugs dragged on the process.
+However we overcame the problems and finished the exercice.

 ## Members of the team
 - Anthony Vandermissen